 Lightspeed POS (TSX:LSPD) is a Montreal based company that helps small and medium sized businesses in roughly 100 countries around the world.
 It is a one-stop-shop for businesses such as restaurants and retailers providing its cloud based platform to manage their day to day operations, engage with their clientele, process payments, and grow their business.

-The company went public in March and has since doubled in value.
+The Canadian stock went public in March and has since doubled in value.
 A recent pull-back in share price could be an opportunity for investors to enter at a more agreeable value for the time being.
 Despite the company trading at nearly double its 52-week low, the company and analysts are optimistic.

 POS or “point-of-sale” programs once offered a handy way to process payments and keep track of orders and so on within the running day of a business.